Katerina Atanassova: Writing

 Atanassova wrote William Berczy - man of enlightenment (2004) and F.H.
-Varley: Portraits into the Light (2007) for the Varley Art Gallery as well as co-authoring The sacred image of the icon: a world of belief (2008).
-At the National Gallery of Canada, she authored Morrice: the A.K.
-Prakash collection in trust to the nation (2017); and Canada and Impressionism: New Horizons (2020) praised as "not just a coffee table book but also a major contribution to the history of World Impressionism" by the Canadian Art Review RACAR.
+Varley: Portraits into the Light (2007) for the Varley Art Gallery in Markham as well as co-authoring The sacred image of the icon: a world of belief (2008).
+At the National Gallery of Canada, she authored the major in-depth book, Morrice: the A.K.
+Prakash collection in Trust to the Nation (2017); and Canada and Impressionism: New Horizons (2020) praised as "not just a coffee table book but also a major contribution to the history of World Impressionism" by the Canadian Art Review RACAR.